 Hurt, heartache, and disappointment are heavies.
 They weigh us down, but they are also part of the human condition.
 Not only do they cause us to experience an avalanche of other emotions, but they can make us feel as though things are not going to get better.
 The special person that’s chosen to move on, the friend that betrays us, the family member who abandons or that isn’t there when we need them most; these circumstances are painful, but they are burdens we don’t have to carry alone.
 God tells us in 2Corinthians 12:9 (NLT) “My grace is all you need.
 My power works best in weakness.”
 He will carry the load of our hurt and devastation.
 He will pick up the pieces and make our lives all we dreamed they would be.

-We can miss the grace of God if we allow bitterness to take root in our hearts.
+We can miss the grace of God if we continue to allow bitterness to take root in our hearts.
 A negative outlook spoils the growth of newness, and allows corrupt attitudes to poison our hopes.
 Through Jesus Christ, we can be so much better than this, but we have to want to be.
 God has warned us severely about letting bitterness take root because it is a contagion that is pervasive if allowed to go unchecked.
 It spills over into every aspect of our existence, and many of us have grown incredibly comfortable with it in our hearts.
 I know folks that have lived with bitterness so long that they won’t allow God’s love to go near it, not even to give it a rub.

 Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
 All rights reserved.